 Preventing Harassment and Bullying

-Starting in September 2024, new supports and benefits will be available from the WCB Nova Scotia to workers who experience a psychological injury from workplace harassment and bullying.
+As of September 1, 2024, new supports and benefits are now available from the WCB Nova Scotia to workers who experience a psychological injury from workplace harassment and bullying.

-Here are five (5) resources and tools to help employers and workers identify harassment and bullying in the workplace, and learn how to prevent it and provide support where needed.
+Here are six (6) resources and tools to help employers and workers identify harassment and bullying in the workplace, and learn how to prevent it and provide support where needed.

 How to use these tools